NovatecConsulting/camunda-platform-8-cinema-micronaut/README.md

-## BPMN Cinema
+## Micronaut Zeebe Cinema
-Zeebe Cinema is a showcase for the Camunda Cloud platform and the Micronaut Zeebe intergration by Novatec
+Micronaut Zeebe Cinema is a showcase for the Camunda Cloud platform and the Micronaut Zeebe intergration by Novatec

-### Engines
+### Tech Stack
 - Zeebe 1.2.x
+- Micronaut 3.x
+- Java 11

 ### Techniques
 - Zeebe Workers in Micronaut